stevedepp/gcp-delivery-demo/README.md

 #

-> **transcript / slides 7.3** *test locally on a development server.  here we call **app create** before calling main.py with python but this could have gone in any order since app create still is a local development environment command.*
+> **transcript for slide 7.3** *test locally on a development server.  here we call **app create** before calling main.py with python but this could have gone in any order since app create still is a local development environment command.*

 ### Development: Hello_world flask app